charliejeynes/food_standard_agency/README.md

 ### Dictionary

-A nested dictionaries was built in order to rename values and variables to comprehensible and meaningful names.
+A nested dictionary was built in order to rename values and variables to comprehensible and meaningful names.
 The input data is the F&Y survey guide.

 ### Custom bar plotting functions